Suspect in teacher’s beheading in France was Chechen teen

 The weekly was the target of a deadly newsroom attack in 2015, and it republished caricatures of the prophet this month to underscore the right to freedom of information as a trial opened linked to that attack.

 Friday’s terror attack came as Macron’s government works on a bill to address Islamic radicals, who authorities claim are creating a parallel society outside the values of the French Republic.
-France has the largest Muslim population in Western Europe with up to 5 million members, and Islam is the country’s No. 2 religion.

 The teacher had received threats after opening a discussion “for a debate” about the caricatures about 10 days ago, a police official told The Associated Press.
 The parent of a student had filed a complaint against the teacher, another police official said.